-This article is part of the Voices of School Shooting Survivors project, a series by VICE.com intended to shine a light on victims of school shootings across the US, where this article originally appeared.
+This article is part of the Voices of School Shooting Survivors project, a series by VICE.com intended to shine a light on victims of school shootings across the country.

 Umpqua Community College was the scene of a shooting on October 1, 2015, in which a gunman killed eight students and a teacher before taking his own life.
 Joshua Friedlein was the student body vice president at the time, and is now a senior at Portland State University.

 Umpqua Community College is a great place.
 It’s on the Umpqua River north of Roseburg, Oregon, and I grew up right across the river from the campus, which is beautiful.
 I was homeschooled, so when I graduated from high school I wasn’t ready to go straight to a four-year university where I’d be on my own.
 So I decided to go to UCC and try to figure out my life there.
 I enrolled in September 2014 and finished my first year pretty easily.
 I got a job at our tutoring center and ran for student government and was elected vice-president.

 The fourth day of fall term of my second year—October 1, 2015—was a sunny fall Thursday, a little chilly but beautiful.
 I was in my health and wellness class when we heard a commotion outside, which I just thought was a class that had let out early.
 My professor went to close the door and at that moment the athletic director—we were in the physical education building—came running over.
 I’ll never forget what she said: “You have to lock down your classroom right now.
 We have an active shooter on campus, this is not a drill.”

 I froze.
 There was this overlying feeling of incredulity, like this can’t possibly be real.
 Maybe this is a dream, maybe this is a mistake or a false alarm.
 But at the same time I felt a bone-chilling fear that just rises from the pit of your stomach and consumes everything.